avosa/bloodbath-erl/README.md

 ## Installation

-Bloodbath can be installed as a dependency in your Erlang project by adding the following to your rebar.config file:
+Bloodbath can be installed as a dependency in your Erlang/Elixir project by adding the following to your rebar.config file:

 ```erlang
 {deps, [
     {bloodbath, "1.0.0"}
 ]}.
 ```
-After updating your dependencies, you can run `rebar3 compile` or `mix deps.get` to download and compile the dependencies.
+After updating your dependencies, you can run `rebar3 compile` for Erlang projaect or `mix deps.get` for Elixir project to download and compile the dependencies.

 ## Usage